arve0/master/thesis.md

 ### Overview images
 Overview images were collected with a technique similar to bright-field microscopy except that the light source is a scanning laser.
-10x air objective along with argon laser in [@tbl:lasers] with 514 nm emission line was used.
+10x air objective along with argon laser in [@tbl:lasers], 514 nm emission line was used.
 Output power was set to 2.48% and intensity to 0.10.
-Forward light was imaged using 0.55 NA air condensor with the non-descanned PMT detector having 525/50 nm bandpass filter.
+Forward light was imaged using 0.55 NA air condensor with non-descanned PMT detector and 525/50 nm bandpass filter.

-Aperture and detector gain was adjusted so that the histogram of intensities was in the center of the total range without getting peaks at minimum and maximum values.
-Zoom was set to 0.75 and image size 512x512, which gives images of $\approx$ \SI{1500}{\micro\metre} and resolution of $\approx$
+The aperture of transmitted light and the detector gain was adjusted so that the histogram of intensities was in the center of the total range without getting peaks at minimum and maximum values.
+Zoom was set to 0.75 and image size 512x512, which gives images of $\approx 1500 \times
-\SI{3}{\micro\metre}.
+\SI{1500}{\micro\metre}$ and resolution of $\approx \SI{3}{\micro\metre}$.

 ### SHG images
-SHG images was taken with a 25x/0.95 NA water objective.
+SHG images was collected with a 25x/0.95 NA water objective.
 The pulsed infrared laser was set to 890 nm, intensity 20%, gain 40%, offset 80% and electro-optic modulator on.
-0.9 NA air condensor was used and forward light was measured with non-descanned PMT detector having a 445/20 nm bandpass filter.
+0.9 NA air condensor was used and forward light was measured with non-descanned PMT detector using a 445/20 nm bandpass filter.
 Gain of PMT detector was adjusted so that signal spanned the whole intensity range.
 Aperture was set to 24 (maximum).
 Images of 1024x1024 pixels were saved.